Eluinhost/FancyFreeze/README.md

 `remove jumping` whether to send fake jump potion effect to disable jumping

-`remove movement speed` whether to send fake slow potion effect to disable jumping
+`remove movement speed` whether to send fake slow potion effect and will have their movement speed set to 0 server side

 `add mining fatigue` whether to send fake mining fatigue potion effect.
-NOTE block breaking is already cancelled, this is a visual setting
+NOTE block breaking is already cancelled, this is a client visual thing

 `add blindness` whether to send fake blindness effect